krahets/hello-algo/en/docs/chapter_stack_and_queue/queue.md

 ## Common Queue Operations

 The common operations on a queue are shown in the table below.
-Note that method names may vary across different programming languages.
-We adopt the same naming convention as for stacks here.
+Note that method names may vary across programming languages.
+Here, we use the same naming convention as for stacks.

 <p align="center"> Table <id> &nbsp; Efficiency of Queue Operations </p>